ReturnInfinity/BareMetal/doc/Kernel API.md

 ### b\_output\_chars

-Output a number of characters to the screen or via serial.
+Output a number of characters via the standard output method.

 Assembly Registers: